 In other words, if you plan on coming to Spain on holiday, please, please, please do not go out on your balcony while drunk.

-And please do not engage in silly behavior like ‘balconing’.
-It can, and will very likely, kill you.
+And please do not engage in silly behavior like ‘balconing‘ — the idiocy of trying to jump into a swimming pool from a balcony, or of trying to jump from one balcony to another.
+It can, and very likely will, kill you.